S&P wants to split up $5 billion U.S. ratings lawsuit

 “The government’s proposed case benefits only one party: the government,” it added.

-U.S. District Judge David Carter in Santa Ana, California is expected at an April 14 hearing to consider S&P’s request to split the trial, which is now scheduled for September 2015.
+A trial is now scheduled for September 2015.
+U.S. District Judge David Carter in Santa Ana, California is expected to consider S&P’s request to split a trial at an April 14 hearing.

-A spokeswoman for the U.S. Department of Justice declined to comment on S&P’s request.
+Spokespeople for the U.S. Department of Justice did not immediately respond to requests for comment.

 The lawsuit is one of several cases where the government has recently used the Financial Institutions Reform, Recovery and Enforcement Act (“FIRREA”), passed after the 1980s savings and loan scandal and carrying a 10-year statute of limitations, to address alleged misconduct causing the 2008 financial crisis.